sodabrew/puppet-dashboard/README.markdown

 This will start a local Puppet Dashboard server on port 3000.
 As a Rails application, Puppet Dashboard can be deployed in any server configuration that Rails supports.
 Instructions for deployment via Phusion Passenger coming soon.

-Note: Puppet Dashboard is configured to use a Sqlite3 database by default.
-Consult the Rails Guides section on [Configuring A Database](http://guides.rubyonrails.org/getting_started.html#configuring-a-database) for information on how to set up a MySQL or other database.
+Note: Puppet Dashboard is configured to use a MySQL database by default.
+Consult the Rails Guides section on [Configuring A Database](http://guides.rubyonrails.org/getting_started.html#configuring-a-database) for information on how to set up a different database.

 ## Reporting